 Granada was the first stop on our incredible road trip through Andalucía in southern Spain.

-But as soon as we abandoned the vehicle in a public parking garage we quickly became smitten with this gorgeous historic city.
-We loved wandering its winding, cobblestoned streets and stepping into tapas bars that were filled with boisterous crowds.
+It didn’t take long to become smitten with this gorgeous historic city.
+I loved wandering its winding, cobblestoned streets and stepping into tapas bars that were filled with boisterous crowds.
 And of course, Granada’s crown jewel, the Alhambra, really did stop me in my tracks with its spellbinding beauty.

-So, let’s explore more of Granada in Spain in this guide to when to visit, how to get around, where to stay in Granada and specifically how to spend 2 days in Granada.
+So, let’s explore more of Granada in Spain in this guide to how to spend 2 days here.
+I’ve also got useful info about when to visit, how to get around and where to stay in Granada.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

-Now this is a good question!
-Many people assume (falsely) that the main reason to visit Granada is for the Alhambra, but there is actually so much more to do in Granada.
+Many people assume (falsely) that the only reason to visit Granada is for the Alhambra, but there is actually so much more to do in Granada.
 I think 2 days in Granada is the minimum time you should allocate to your Spain itinerary.
 After all, you need at least half a day just for the Alhambra alone.

 Map of what to do in Granada